itsjustriley/gorgonizer/README.md

 ### Flags
 ##### `--include-subfolders`

-Use this to organize subfolders.
+Include this to organize subfolders.

+#### `--verbose`

+Include this to print details about organization as the program runs.

+#### `--defer-output`

+Include this to output details about the organization process after the program is done running.

 #### `--exact`